Introduction to the Book of Ezekiel

 The book of Ezekiel should be interpreted in the context of all the books of the writing prophets.
 See Interpretation Hints and Challenges for the Major and Minor Prophets for additional info including links to supplementary articles on the prophets, the various literary genres utilized, and applications for new covenant Christians.

 The book of Ezekiel contains highly emotive, and sometimes even wild and bizarre language.
 The prophet compares Jerusalem and Samaria to adulterous sisters, and records several strange visions.
 In addition, Ezekiel often illustrates his message by such symbolic acts as eating a scroll, lying on his side for months, and burning his hair in a fire after cutting it.
 As a result of Ezekiel's actions and communication style, some throughout history have questioned the mental state of the author.
 In response, we first note that the author was inspired by the Holy Spirit (2Tim 3:16) so he recorded precisely the message that God wanted preserved.
-We should also take the historical reality into consideration.
+Likewise, other prophets illustrated their messages with their actions.
+In addition it was not uncommon to conduct transactions during this era using getters and signs.
+Finally, we should also take the historical reality into consideration.
 The last remaining city in Ezekiel's homeland was being destroyed while the apathetic people were blind to the source and causes of their situation.
-Thus, the extraordinary language and action was likely an attempt by the prophet to awaken the people and to alert them to the seriousness of their condition and the severity of the coming judgment.
+Thus, the memorable language and actions were likely an attempt by the prophet to awaken the people and to alert them to the seriousness of their condition and the severity of the coming judgment.

 Another interpretive difficulty is found in Ezekiel 28, where we find an oracle condemning the prince of Tyre and the city of Tyre by extension.
 Positions differ among various scholars regarding the identity of this prince of Tyre.
 In particular, is the author speaking solely of a human ruler, or is he a symbol or personification of the city itself.
 Some believe the oracle, particularly verses 11-19, refer to Satan himself (similarly to the oracle against the king of Babylon in Isaiah 14).
 Certainly the statements about being “in Eden”, being “the anointed cherub”, and “being perfect in your ways from the day you were created” would appear to point to Satan.
 Yet, the author may have simply used this highly figurative language as a mockery of the prince for his claims of divinity, or to portray him as an agent of Satan.
 In any case, he issues a clear warning that anyone who arrogantly exalts themselves against God will be ultimately destroyed.